moaazsidat/react-native-qrcode-scanner/README.md

 When set to `false`,  when a QR code is scanned, the `QRCodeScanner` will not scan another code until it is re-rendered.
 When set to `true` this will reactivate the scanning ability of the component.

+#### `vibrate`
+propType: `bool`
+default: `true`

+When set to `false` this can disable vibration when code scanned.
+If you use this library by npm, you can't use the `vibrate` propType.
+You can download from here and then replace the previous folder in /node_modules.

 #### `reactivateTimeout`
 propType: `number`
 default: `0`